-- 40. What should people do if officials are not being helpful in resolving land registration issues? - Any issues should be communicated to the Roads Department in the first instance.
-Affected persons may also contact ADB and/or EBRD. - 41.
-What happens if people's livelihoods are going to be negatively affected on a permanent basis?
+40. What should people do if officials are not being helpful in resolving land registration issues?

+Any issues should be communicated to the Roads Department in the first instance.
+Affected persons may also contact ADB and/or EBRD.

+41. What happens if people's livelihoods are going to be negatively affected on a permanent basis?

 Loss of livelihood will be compensated by the project.
-Various allowances will be paid to affected persons, based on various criteria that will be explained in the project information brochures distributed during the preparation of the Land Acquisition and Resettlement Plan (LARP).
-Full details will be provided in the final LARP, which will be disclosed in English on ADB's website and in Georgian on the Roads Department web site prior to implementation.
+Various allowances will be paid to affected persons, based on a range of criteria as explained in the project information note that was distributed during the preparation of the Land Acquisition and Resettlement Plans (LARPs).
+Full details are in the final LARPs, which have been disclosed in English on ADB's website and in Georgian on the Roads Department website.